Things To Do in Saudi Arabia

 The lush, lush swath that lies about one hour from town is a great day excursion for hikers and birdwatchers.
 Camping is permitted, and those staying overnight can rent a tent in the style of a Bedouin or even pitch their own.
 Local vendors offer items that are suitable for day trippers and campers, like food, firewood, and bedrolls.
 The area that is fenced off is only for the exclusive use of the Saudi autonomous area and is not accessible to the public.
 However the spill woods stretch far beyond the royals-only boundary and is open to anyone.

 Al Elb Dam

-Al Elb Dam is a coveted wetland area in town that provides miles of date-palm-lined paths and sheltered picnic areas.
-Visitors can roam across the surface of the dam and watch fish, herons and egrets.
-Peaceful and wash, Al Elb Dam is a refuge for wildlife and sailors alike.
-Visits are advised following a current rain or through the winter season, once the dam’s water levels are greatest.
+Al Elb Dam is a popular wetland in town, offering many miles of datespalm-lined trails as well as picnic areas that are shaded.
+Visitors can walk through the dam and observe the herons, fish, and egrets.
+The tranquil and serene Al Elb Dam is a place of refuge for both sailors and wildlife alike.
+Visits are recommended following the current rain, or during the winter months, when the dam’s levels of water are at their highest.

 World Sights Park

-Receive a tour of the planet at this small and odd scene which retains mini replicas of world landmarks like the Eiffel Tower and the Taj Mahal.
-Additionally, there Are Saudi landmarks, such as the two Holy Mosques, Al Masjid al Haram in Mecca and the Prophet’s Mosque at Medina.
-The park is easy to navigate and could be observed in under two weeks.
+Take a trip around the globe with this tiny and peculiar scene, which has miniature replicas of iconic landmarks from around the world such as that of the Eiffel Tower and the Taj Mahal.
+In addition, there are Saudi landmarks to see, like Two Holy Musques Al Masjid al Haram in Mecca and the Prophet’s Mosque at Medina.
+The park is simple to navigate, and could be visited in less than two weeks.

 King Abdullah Park